 - Vegan chocolate chips.
 Make sure to use high-quality dark chocolate for the best results.

-- Pinch of salt: To enhance the flavors.
+- Pinch of salt: A small pinch of salt enhances the rest of the flavors.

-- Vanilla extract (optional): A little vanilla goes a long way here.
+- Vanilla extract: A little vanilla goes a long way and adds a nice aroma, but it's optional.

 We like to add a dollop of coconut whipped cream, and a sprinkle of cinnamon for the perfect winter drink!